mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Matt <!-- .element: style="color:blue"-->

-- Critically: Successfully implemented despite Scouts Victoria's complex hierarchical arrangement
+- Critically: This was successfully implemented despite Scouts Victoria's complex hierarchical arrangement
 - Designed generically, extensibly, and with modularity
 - Allows us to capture key elements of event management
-- Crucially, *beyond* the needs of just our event
+- Crucially, it works *beyond* the needs of just our event
-- So others in Scouting can use this great tool too
+- So other Scouting events can use this as well

 ----
 <!-- .slide: data-timing="20" -->